bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Capacity_1Akee0qSyHuO00025QrE$V/Documentation.md

+The capacity of the element.

-Cooling tower capacity in terms of heat transfer rate of the cooling tower between air stream and water stream.
+Heat transfer rate of the cooling tower between air stream and water stream.